 Science and Education

 Mark began at the Field in 1990 as Department Assistant in the Photography Dept./Photo Archives on a six-month term and figured that would be that.
-In the ensuring 25-plus years, he has worked as a Collections Management Assistant in Anthropology (participating in the installation of the Africa exhibit, de-installation of the North American Plains Indians Hall, and the upgrading of storage mounts in various ethnographic collections), Administrative Assistant in Geology (during which gig he proposed to then-Chair John Flynn that the Museum purchase the recently seized-by-the-feds SUE the T. rex.
-Flynn: “It’ll never happen.”), as well Museum Volunteer Coordinator, Operations Administrator in Botany, Exhibition Developer (Lead Developer on Gregor Mendel: Planting the Seeds of Genetics, and numerous small-gallery and one-case exhibits), and communication/strategy/budget administrator (under various titles) for four different Vice Presidents of Collections & Research/Academic Affairs/Science & Education.
+In the ensuing 25-plus years, he has worked as a Collections Management Assistant in Anthropology (participating in the installation of the Africa exhibit, de-installation of the North American Plains Indians Hall, and the upgrading of storage mounts in various ethnographic collections), Administrative Assistant in Geology (during which gig he proposed to then-Chair John Flynn that the Museum purchase the recently seized-by-the-feds SUE the T. rex.
+Flynn's response: “It’ll never happen.”), as well Museum Volunteer Coordinator, Operations Administrator in Botany, Exhibition Developer (Lead Developer on Gregor Mendel: Planting the Seeds of Genetics, and numerous small-gallery and one-case exhibits), and communication/strategy/budget administrator (under various titles) for four different Vice Presidents of Collections & Research/Academic Affairs/Science & Education.
 A long, strange trip indeed.
 In 2013-14, Mark took a voluntary side job as Lead Content Advisor on Opening the Vaults: Wonders of the 1893 World's Fair, in part because of his knowledge of the Museum's history, but mostly because of his perceived ability to liaise between exhibition developers and the 30 research and collections staff who served as content advisors on the show.
 He played a similar role for the 2016-17 show Specimens: Unlocking the Secrets of Life.